Notre Dame Mission Volunteers-AmeriCorps

 Our members work to empower the economically disadvantaged and oppressed through education and personal hands-on support.
 They tutor children and adults (literacy, GED, and ESL), organize after-school enrichment activities, model and teach conflict resolution and parental effectiveness, and involve community professionals in the learning process.

-We seek to build community among our members, as well as the people with whom we work.
-Currently, our members come from 20 states and myriad racial, ethnic, religious, and socioeconomic backgrounds.
+We seek to build community among our members, as well as the people with whom we serve.
+Currently, our members come from 30 states and myriad racial, ethnic, religious, and socioeconomic backgrounds.
 Our multicultural, ecumenical group is bound together by common ideals of service, educational empowerment, community building, and a desire to translate spiritual values into action.